hiram3512/ExcelToProtobuf_python/README.md

 >PEP 237: Essentially, long renamed to int.
 That is, there is only one built-in integral type, named int; but it behaves mostly like the old long type.https://docs.python.org/3/whatsnew/3.0.html#integers

 ### Log
-- Write into log.txt
+- Write into logs folder
-- Every time will clear old file and rewrite
-- Can search keyboard Error find export problems
+- Search "Error" in log files find export problems

 -----